 With the success of the agile pilot, the organization believes it can replicate this success across the remainder of the organization.
 The problem is that the conditions created during the adaptive-emergent pilot cannot be replicated or sustained without fundamentally changing the predictive-emergent organization.
 Most teams do not have everything they need.
 They are not loosely coupled from the rest of the organization.
 Dependencies are everywhere and time, cost, and scope commitments are not relaxed.
 This is a recipe for failure.

 Transformation is actually a process of progressively decoupling the organization and it’s underlying technologies while learning how to operate in smaller batches at the team level and across the enterprise.
 The path to adaptive-emergence, often runs through the predictive-convergent quadrant, through the adaptive-convergent quadrant, and finally to the adaptive-emergent quadrant.
-This involves forming teams, defining an agile governance model, and identifying and baselining metrics the company cares about, and using those metrics over time to measure and track improvement.
+The process centers around forming teams, defining an agile governance model, and identifying and baselining metrics the company cares about, and using those metrics over time to measure and track improvement.

-Once you have built trust with the organization, using agile to reliably and predictably deliver working product, and you have made sufficient progress decoupling the organization, you can begin laying the foundation to commit in smaller batches, focusing more on business goals than requirements, and allowing each of the subsystems and teams to evolve independently.
+Once you have built trust with the organization, using agile to reliably and predictably deliver working product, and you have made sufficient progress decoupling the organization, you can begin laying the foundation to adapt how you fund projects, focusing more on business goals than requirements, and allowing each of the subsystems and teams to evolve independently.
 Once the teams are fully decoupled and operating on their own cadence, at their own pace, and driven by outcomes over requirements… you have achieved true business agility.

 Many companies don’t need to move fully into the adaptive-emergent quadrant.
 Most will see significant gains by moving simply from predictive-emergent to predictive-convergent using Lean-Agile principles.
 If we can progress into the adaptive-convergent quadrant, you will have truly achieved most of the goals of agile you read about in the literature.
 Moving fully around the four quadrants requires a commitment that many organizations are not willing to make, and frankly, might not even be necessary.